lucy-arukwe/pki-portfolio-lucy-arukwe/labs/week-01/01-week-01-digital-trust/keypair-generation.md

 ---

 ## Key Properties
-- What makes the public key safe to share?
-The public key can be shared because it is used to encrypt data or verify digital signatures.
+- The public key can be shared because it is used to encrypt data or verify digital signatures.
 It cannot reveal the private key.

-- What makes the private key sensitive?
-The private key is sensitive because it is used to decrypt data and create digital signatures.
+- The private key is sensitive because it is used to decrypt data and create digital signatures.

 ---